Math Placement Test

 You can find your score on the ALEKS assessment:

-e score at or above the prerequisite level for an UMSL math course, you will be able to enroll in that course through MyView within two business days of completing the ALEKS assessment.
-Your academic advisor will also have access to the ALEKS score within two bu
+- On ALEKS:Immediately after completing the ALEKS assessment, you will be shown a pie chart which indicates your % score (Placement Result) on the ALEKS assessment.
+You can log back in to ALEKS to view the pie chart at a later time, and you will be able to view each of your assessment results (up to 5 total).
+If you achieve the score at or above the prerequisite level for an UMSL math course, you will be able to enroll in that course through MyView within three business days of completing the ALEKS assessment.
+Your academic advisor will also have access to the ALEKS score within two business days.

 Congratulations!
 Continue to use your Prep and Learning Module to improve your chances for success.
 The placement result above is the minimum preparation required for your course!
 Take advantage of the targeted review and learning features in ALEKS to get a better grade in your class.

 - If you are an incoming freshman/transfer student who has not yet attended Summer Welcome: There is nothing you need to do.
 Your adviser will be able to view your ALEKS score and will assist you in enrolling in your courses during New Student Orientation.

 - If you plan to enroll yourself in your math course: Login to MyView to complete your registration.
 Note that it takes one business day for your ALEKS score to be available in MyView, and another business day for the system to recognize the score as a valid prerequisite for a math course.
 If you have waited two business days and you are still unable to enroll, please contact the Math Office at (314)-516-5743 for assistance.

 You can use the ALEKS Prep and Learning Module to review and learn, and you may take another placement assessment to improve your placement result.
 Please note there is a 48 hour waiting periods between ALEKS assessment tests.